nking/recommender_systems/README.md

 in Google Cloud jupyter notebooks (in Vertex AI workbenches) and presumably in AWS SageMaker Studio notebooks, and Azure ML Studio.

-once within a shell using activated virtual env having python 3.10:
+Once within a shell using activated virtual env having python 3.10:

 if not using kaggle, make sure your platform glibxx libraries are updated because pyfarmhash needs GLIBCXX_3.4.32